Research Process Map

 Contacts:

-Close the study by completing final monitoring, resolving queries, verifying data, submitting required reports, and notifying regulatory authorities.
+Close the study by completing final monitoring, resolving queries, verifying data, submitting REB study closure notice, and notifying regulatory authorities.

 Contacts: